 Chobe River Sunset Cruise, Botswana

 Sit back with your sundowner in hand as you float down the magical Chobe River at sunset.
-A number of operators offer sundowner trips, and it’s well worth doing one.
+A number of operators offer sundowner trips in Chobe Park, and it’s well worth doing one.

 Watch animals - elephant, buck, giraffe and more - come down to the river to drink, while hippos snort and crocodiles watch.
 And then there’s the birdlife…